-Rehab for a grade 3 mcl tear should focus on all the same things as a grade 2 sprain does; except the process will be a much slower moving; as it will begin immediately following surgery.
+Rehab for a grade 3 MCL tear should focus on all the same things as a grade 2 sprain does; except the process will be a much slower moving; as it will begin immediately following surgery.

 Rehab for all MCL sprains: All MCL sprains should include a continuous improvement protocol following the completion of any program.
-This is a state of common practices following a rehab protocol aimed at continually strengthening the nee and muscles around it to prevent future injuries.
+This is a state of common practice following a rehab protocol aimed at continually strengthening the nee and muscles around it to prevent future injuries.

 What exercises for MCL rehab?